Tonality

-"is to designate the arrangement of musical phenomena around a referential tonic in European music from about 1600 to about 1910".

-Contemporary classical music from 1910 to the 2000s may seek to avoid any sort of tonality – but harmony in almost all Western popular music remains tonal.
-Harmony in jazz includes many but not all tonal characteristics of the European common practice period, usually known as "classical music".

-"All harmonic idioms in popular music are tonal, and none is without function."

-Tonality is an organized system of tones (e.g., the tones of a major or minor scale) in which one tone (the tonic) becomes the central point for the remaining tones.
-The other tones in a tonal piece are all defined in terms of their relationship to the tonic.
-In tonality, the tonic (tonal center) is the tone of complete relaxation and stability, the target toward which other tones lead.
-The cadence (a rest point) in which the dominant chord or dominant seventh chord resolves to the tonic chord plays an important role in establishing the tonality of a piece.

-"Tonal music is music that is unified and dimensional.
-Music is 'unified' if it is exhaustively referable to a pre-compositional system generated by a single constructive principle derived from a basic scale-type; it is 'dimensional' if it can nonetheless be distinguished from that pre-compositional ordering".
+In music theory, the tonality of a piece is its perceived key or mode.
+(Note: "Tonal music is music that is unified and dimensional.
+Music is 'unified' if it is exhaustively referable to a pre-compositional system generated by a single constructive principle derived from a basic scale-type; it is 'dimensional' if it can nonetheless be distinguished from that pre-compositional ordering".)
+Tonality centers around a tonic note and chord, where the piece is most stable, and may be indicated by clues such as a key signature or the function of the piece's chords.
+For example, in the key of C major, the tonic note is C, and the tonic triad is C major (consisting of notes C, E and G).
+Similarly, in B Lydian, the tonic note is B, and the tonic triad is B major (consisting of notes B, D# and F#).

+Simple folk songs, orchestral pieces, and pop songs often start and end with the tonic note.
+In such pieces, cadences in which the dominant chord or dominant seventh chord resolves to the tonic chord often play an important role in establishing tonality.
+Harmony in jazz similarly includes certain tonal characteristics of the European common practice period (colloquially known as "classical music"), although not all.
+(Note: See, for example, quartal and quintal harmony.)
+Modernistic music, by contrast, was often atonal.

+Etymology

 The term tonalité originated with Alexandre-Étienne Choron and was borrowed by François-Joseph Fétis in 1840.
 According to Carl Dahlhaus, however, the term tonalité was only coined by Castil-Blaze in 1821.
 Although Fétis used it as a general term for a system of musical organization and spoke of types de tonalités rather than a single system, today the term is most often used to refer to major–minor tonality, the system of musical organization of the common practice period.
-Major-minor tonality is also called harmonic tonality (in the title of Carl Dahlhaus, translating the German harmonische Tonalität), diatonic tonality, common practice tonality, functional tonality, or just tonality.
+Major–minor tonality is also called harmonic tonality (in the title of Carl Dahlhaus, translating the German harmonische Tonalität), diatonic tonality, common practice tonality, functional tonality, or just tonality.